OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/sia/sectors.md

 ---
 title: sectors
-description: This documentation page offers details on how to retrieve all sectors in Yahoo Finance data based on criteria such as country or industry.
+description: "This documentation page offers details on how to retrieve all sectors" in Yahoo Finance data based on criteria such as country or industry.
 The source code and the parameters for the function are provided.
 keywords: